mikaelvesavuori/get-a-room-ddd-example/README.md

 ## Structure

 - `code`: Source code
-- `data-modeling`: JSON files to use when starting to model the data
+- `data-modeling`: JSON files that at least roughly attempt to show requests and responses etc.
 - `diagrams`: Diagrams for the solution

-## Data modeling

-The `data-modeling` folder contains various forms of data which we can model and fill in for our use case.

-We can skip any envelope level here and just focus on the original data contents instead.

-For dynamic values, set the field similar to the format `"<Some description here>"`.

 ## Out of scope